 Sit in your chosen meditation posture with your eyes gently closed and the head, neck and trunk straight.
 Complete three rounds of Alternate Nostril Breathing Exercise (Nadi Shodhana).

 Sitting in your meditation posture, with your eyes gently closed and the head, neck and trunk straight, inhale and exhale through the nostrils slowly, smoothly and deeply.
 There should be no noise, jerks or pauses in the breath; let the inhalations and exhalations flow naturally without exertion in one continuous movement.
 Keep the body still.
 Mentally travel through the body systemically paying attention to major muscle groups, joints and organs.
 Move progressively down the body from the crown of the head to the toes and back up again.

-When you are ready to end your meditation, first bring your mental awareness into the “cave of the heart” (mid-point between the two breasts).
-With your attention inside the heart center, acknowledge the Divine Reality within, and rest in that fullness.
+When you are ready to end your meditation, acknowledge the Supreme Reality within, and rest in that fullness and bliss.
 Next, make the transition to external awareness by bringing your cupped hands over your eyes.
-As you gently open your eyes into your cupped palms, keep your attention on the Divinity that resides within the “cave of the heart” as you silently repeat these words: "Lead me from the unreal to the real."
-As you slowly separate the fingers to permit light to reach your awareness, silently say "Lead from the darkness to the light."
-Finally, as you slowly place your hands gently on your thighs silently repeat "Lead me from mortality to immortality."
+As you gently open your eyes into your cupped palms, keep your attention on the Divinity that resides within the Heart Center as you silently repeat these words: “Lead me from the unreal to the real.”
+As you slowly separate the fingers to permit light to reach your awareness, silently silently say, “Lead from the darkness to the light.”
+Finally, as you slowly place your hands gently on your thighs silently repeat, “Lead me from mortality to immortality.”